SafeSlingerProject/SafeSlinger-iOS/README.md

 }
 ```

-- After calling **BeginExchange**, proto Object will navigate your UI to exchange GUI through embedded navigation controller.
+- After calling **BeginExchange**, the proto Object will navigate your UI to the exchange GUI through the embedded navigation controller.

-- After SafeSlinger exchange, your UI has to implement SafeSlingerDelegate protocol to handle either gathered data from other participants when exchange finishes successfully or errors when protocol fails.
+- After a SafeSlinger exchange, your UI has to implement SafeSlingerDelegate protocol to handle either gathered data from other participants when the exchange finishes successfully, or errors when the protocol fails.

 ```
 #pragma SafeSlingerDelegate Methods